AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/errors.md

 #### Issues caused by the Identity Provider

+#### Throttling

+One of the most common reasons this error can be thrown is that your application has gotten stuck in a loop or made too many token requests in a short amount of time.
+When this happens the identity provider may throttle subsequent requests for a short time which will result in not being redirected back to your `redirectUri` and ultimately this error.

+✔️ To resolve throttling based issues you have 2 options:

+1. Stop making requests for a short time before trying again.
+1. Invoke an interactive API, such as `acquireTokenPopup` or `acquireTokenRedirect`.

+##### X-Frame-Options Deny

 You can also get this error if the Identity Provider fails to redirect back to your application.
 In silent scenarios this error is sometimes accompanied by an X-Frame-Options: Deny error indicating that your identity provider is attempting to either show you an error message or is expecting interaction.

-The X-Frame-Options error will usually have a url in it and opening this url in a new tab may help you discern what is happening.
+✔️ The X-Frame-Options error will usually have a url in it and opening this url in a new tab may help you discern what is happening.
+If interaction is required consider using an interactive API instead.
+If an error is being displayed, address the error.

 Some B2C flows are expected to throw this error due to their need for user interaction.
 These flows include: